d12frosted/elpa-mirror/gnu/mct-readme.txt

   displays the `*Completions*' buffer and instantly updates it to match user input.

+  When the `mct-completion-blocklist' and the `mct-completion-passlist' are in conflict, the former takes precedence.

   [Known completion categories].

-[Known completion categories] See section 3.5.3
+[Known completion categories] See section 3.4.3

-3.5.2 Blocklist for commands or completion categories ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.4.2 Blocklist for commands or completion categories ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  [ Updated as part of 0.6.0-dev. ]

   Brief: List of symbols where live completions are always disabled.